phosae/phosae.github.io/content/post/2022-k8s-internal-authn-authz.md

   CA bundle used to verify client certificates on incoming requests when    +---|--> used to verify aggregator
     work as aggregated-apiserver                                            |   |     server's client certificate --requestheader-allowed-names strings       --------------------------------|   |
-  List of client certificate common names allowed to work as aggregator         +-> configured in kube-apiserver --requestheader-username-headers string     ---------------------------------+  |    synced to ConfigMap
+  List of client certificate common names allowed to work as aggregator         +-> used by aggregated apiserver --requestheader-username-headers string     ---------------------------------+  |    configured in kube-apiserver
   List of request headers to inspect for usernames.
-X-Remote-User is common  |  |    used by aggregated apiserver
+X-Remote-User is common  |  |    synced to ConfigMap
 --requestheader-group-headers               ---------------------------------|  |
   List of request headers to inspect for groups.
 X-Remote-Group is suggested +--|--> HTTP header key used to --requestheader-extra-headers-prefix        ---------------------------------+  |     read user info from List of request header prefixes to inspect.
 X-Remote-Extra- is suggested -----+
 ```

-Firstly The aggregated-apiserver use CA (configured by `requestheader-client-ca-file`) and `requestheader-allowed-names` to verify the coming request is from valid kube-aggregator.
+Firstly The aggregated-apiserver use the CA (configured by `requestheader-client-ca-file`) and `requestheader-allowed-names` to verify that the incoming request is from a valid kube-aggregator.

-Then the aggregated-apiserver authn the proxied request by mapping Headers `X-Remote-User`, `X-Remote-Group` and `X-Remote-Extra-<key>` to user.
+Then, the aggregated-apiserver authenticates the proxied request by mapping the headers `X-Remote-User`, `X-Remote-Group` and `X-Remote-Extra-<key>` to the user.

-Lastly the aggregated-apiserver authz the proxied request
+Finally, the aggregated-apiserver authorizes the proxied request:
-- by delegated it to kube-apiserver if it doesn't implments authority control (as many 3rd apiserver do)
+- by delegating it to the kube-apiserver if it doesn't implement authority control (as many 3rd party apiservers do)
-- do authz itself.
-The aggregated-apiserver can also be a apiserver work as authority
+- by authorizing it itself.
+The aggregated-apiserver can also be an apiserver that works as an authority.

+In practice, any component in the cluster could leverage the front-proxy authentication strategy.
+The authentication configuration of kube-controller-manager or kube-scheduler has these **requestheader-** options.

 ## service account

-kube-apiserver options
+For service accounts, the kube-apiserver options are:

     --service-account-key-file stringArray
         PEM-encoded x509 RSA or ECDSA private or public keys, used to verify ServiceAccount tokens